Technical PoC Engineering for Frontier Systems: When a Prototype Should Earn the Next Step

 Tools and Patterns That Usually Matter

 The exact stack changes by customer, but the underlying pattern is stable: the team needs observability, a narrow control plane, a reproducible experiment or validation path, and outputs that other decision-makers can actually use.
+The stack only becomes impressive after it becomes legible.
+Before that it is just a pile of expensive nouns auditioning for relevance.

 • experiment harness for repeatable runs